Video Conferencing Features for Telepractice

 8. Ease of Use

 Video conferencing should not hinder your client’s access to quality therapy.
 If you spend time each session getting things set up, then it isn’t a good fit.
-Your client should be able to open the link, adjust volume, and see clearly without doing much of anything.
+Your client should be able to open the link, adjust the volume, and see clearly without doing much of anything.
 Your end can be as complicated as you can handle effectively.

 Now is the part where you would like for me to name the uber-top-platform that meets all of these requirements.
 Sorry folks.
 As of this writing, that platform just doesn't exist.
-I currently use Microsoft Teams for my Hello There work, GotoMeeting for many of my Hello Online clients, Google Hangout for when I need to connect to coworkers, Skype with my parents and friends abroad, and sometimes I use Zoom for its ease of use.
+I currently use Microsoft Teams for my work, GoToMeeting for many of my clients, Google Hangout for when I need to connect to coworkers, Skype with my parents and friends abroad, and sometimes Zoom for its ease of use.
 I am not advocating for any particular platform and I don’t make money from them.
-I know others have success with many other wonderful platforms, and if you're interested in delving deeper into this topic, join ASHA's Special Interest Group 18.
-Many of the discussions there revolve around platforms and compliance and it's definitely worth your time if telepractice is your thing.